mozilla-extensions/remote-settings-devtools/README.md

 # Install

+## Firefox for desktop

 - Pick the .xpi file from the [releases page](https://github.com/mozilla-extensions/remote-settings-devtools/releases).
-- When asked for comnfirmation, select "Continue to installation".
+- When asked for confirmation, select "Continue to installation".

 > Note: it is highly recommended to use a temporary or development user profile

+## Firefox for Android

+- Download the .xpi file from the [releases page](https://github.com/mozilla-extensions/remote-settings-devtools/releases).
+- Enable the Debug Menu: https://firefox-source-docs.mozilla.org/mobile/android/fenix/Secret-settings-debug-menu-instructions.html
+- Install the extension from file

 # Development